mozilla-services/switchboard-experiments/README.md

 * `onboarding2-b`: 4 static feature slides
 * `onboarding2-c`: 4 static + 1 clickable (Data saving) feature slides

+Experiment names **should not** be reused.
+Becuase we have one config for all clients, we do not have a way to guarantee which version of an experiment is active.
+So instead, we use new experiment names.

 ## `experiments.json` Format

 The format of `experiments.json` is a set of experiment name keys, each of which maps to an object with `match` and `buckets` keys.
 These keys determine if the experiment is active or not for a given client.